 What Federal Annuitants Need to Know About the FEHB Program Without Medicare Part B

 Older persons, on average, incur much higher expenses than do younger persons.
-Children's expenses average about $2,000 a year, and those of an adult below 55 years of age about $6,000 per year.
-Expenses for people age 65 and older average about $12,000 per year.
+Children’s expenses average about $2,000 a year, and an adult younger than 55 incurs expenses around $6,000 a year.
+Expenses for people age 65 and older average over $12,000 per year.
 Of course, most enrollees have much lower bills.
 The average cost is pulled up by a small fraction that has much higher bills, a fraction that rises sharply with age.
 To reflect these large differences, our Guide compares plans based on expenses faced by older persons.
 We provide separate results for retirees age 55 to 64, and over age 65, as their expense profiles are quite different.
 In either age group, the plans with better coverage tend to rank higher despite bigger premiums.
 A safe approach for couples in which only one member has Medicare coverage is to use the cost comparisons for retirees without Medicare.